bgdnvk/clanker/README.md

 ## how to use

 make install

-add a yaml file with AWS bedrock or OpenAI key as LLM calls and your AWS infra profile `clanker ask "what's the status of my chat service lambda?"`
+add a yaml file with AWS bedrock or OpenAI key as LLM calls and your AWS infra profile

+`clanker ask "what's the status of my chat service lambda?"`
 or call it with an openai key directly:
 `clanker ask --verbose --profile tekbog --openai-key "$OPENAI_API_KEY" "What are the latest logs for our dev Lambda functions?"`

+`clanker ask --agent-trace --profile tekbog --openai-key "$OPENAI_API_KEY" "how can i create an additional lambda and link it to dev?"`

 ## WHAT YOU NEED